Abdullah9431/Qubit-Coin/README.md

 ## Introduction

-Qubi is a cutting-edge cryptocurrency project designed to facilitate secure, fast, and decentralized transactions.
+Qubit-Coin is a cutting-edge cryptocurrency project designed to facilitate secure, fast, and decentralized transactions.
 Built on a robust blockchain architecture, Qubi ensures transparency and security while maintaining user anonymity.
-This project is a great starting point for understanding blockchain technology and building your own cryptocurrency.
+RSA encryption is used for assymmetric encryption.

 ## Features

-- **Decentralized Ledger:** Qubi uses a blockchain to maintain a decentralized and immutable ledger of transactions.
+- **Decentralized Ledger:** Qubit-Coin uses a blockchain to maintain a decentralized and immutable ledger of transactions.
-- **Security:** Transactions are secured using cryptographic algorithms, ensuring the integrity and authenticity of the data.
+- **Security:** Transactions are secured using cryptographic algorithms RSA etc, ensuring the integrity and authenticity of the data.
 - **Anonymity:** Qubi provides a high level of anonymity for users, ensuring that transactions cannot be traced back to individuals.
 - **Smart Contracts:** Support for smart contracts to enable automated and self-executing agreements.